-VPNs are growing in popularity, perhaps as a reaction to security fears online, but perhaps also because it can help you watch streaming services like Netflix or BBC iPlayer from another country.
+VPNs are growing in popularity, primarily as a reaction to security and privacy fears online, but also because they can help you watch streaming services like Netflix or BBC iPlayer from another country.
 We explain how to set up and use a VPN on your PC.

 First, let us briefly explain what a VPN is and how it works is to get you started.
 VPN stands for virtual private network and there are several reasons why you might want to use one.

 A VPN can also be used to make it appear as if you are located in another country.
 This can unlock services that are blocked from your real location, for example, you can watch catch-up TV like BBC iPlayer while on holiday or a business trip abroad.
-Some VPNs even let you watch US Netflix in the UK - we've rounded up the best VPNs for streaming here, if you know that's why you want to use one.
+Some VPNs even let you watch US Netflix in the UK - we've rounded up the best VPNs for streaming here.

 How to use a VPN

 The first thing you'll need to do in order to start using a VPN is to sign up for the service of your choice and download it.
 If you've chosen NordVPN, go to its website and click Buy Now.
-Most VPN services have three tiers depending on how long you want to commit for, and most have a money back guarantee that'll reassure you if you aren’t completely sure whether a VPN is going to work for you.
+Most VPN services have various plans depending on how long you want to commit for, and most have a money back guarantee that'll reassure you if you just want to try one out.

-Once you've signed up, you'll need to download and install the app on your Mac or PC.
+Once you've signed up, you'll need to download and install the app on your device - apps are available for Windows, macOS, Android and iOS.
 Then, launch the app to get started.

 Once the app is open, you'll want to choose a server to connect to.
 You might see a list of countries or a map.
 In the case of NordVPN you can choose to see the servers in either view.